-The mild and creamy texture are the two major factors to entice kids to enjoy this curry without any fuss.
-Although the ingredients list seems long, the cooking process is simple and most of the ingredients used in this recipe are pantry staples of an Indian kitchen.
-You have to make a trip to the shop to buy paneer, methi and maybe cream.
+While the ingredients list may look lengthy at first glance, the cooking process is straightforward and most of the ingredients are pantry staples in an Indian kitchen.
+You’ll likely only need to make a trip to the shop to buy paneer, methi and maybe cream.

-This restaurant-style paneer dish pairs well with Naan, paratha, Jeera Rice, Coconut Rice or just plain steamed rice.
+This restaurant-style paneer dish pairs well with naan, aloo palak paratha without stuffing, Jeera Rice, Coconut Rice or just plain steamed rice.

 Methi Malai Paneer Recipe Variations

-For a vegan version, substitute cream with cashew or coconut cream, yogurt with non-dairy yogurt and paneer with tofu.
+Vegan: For a vegan version, substitute fresh cream with cashew paste or coconut cream, yogurt with non-dairy yogurt and paneer with tofu.

-You can skip both cream, yogurt and use ⅓ cup almonds.
-Soak almonds in hot water for 20 - 30 minutes, peel the skin and blend it to a smooth paste.
+Almonds: You can skip both cream, yogurt and use ⅓ cup of almonds.
+Soak almonds in warm water for 20 – 30 minutes, peel the skin and blend them to a smooth paste, adding a little water.
 Ground almonds lend a great flavour and creamy texture to the curry.

 Methi Malai Paneer (Restaurant-Style Paneer Curry)